Table of Contents

 The Internal Revenue Service is a proud partner with the National Center for Missing and Exploited Children.
 Photographs of missing children selected by the Center may appear in instructions on pages that would otherwise be blank.
 You can help bring these children home by looking at the photographs and calling 1-800-THE-LOST (1-800-843-5678) if you recognize a child.

-Use the online Internal Revenue Code, Regulations, or other official guidance.
+Read the Internal Revenue Code, regulations, or other official guidance.

 Internal Revenue Service